sezya-kot/vehicle-app-python-template/docs/vehicle_app_releases.md

 # VehicleApp build and release process

 ## Overview
-The release of a VehicleApp through the GitHub actions workflows provided by the SWdC template repositories (ci.yml, release.yml) is a two-step process:
+The release of a VehicleApp through the GitHub actions workflows provided by the VehicleApp template repositories (ci.yml, release.yml) is a two-step process:

 - **Build**
   - The VehicleApp container image is built by the `CI workflow` for every new commit on the `main` branch.